-The B.C. chapter enjoyed significant growth through the 1960s, expanding its offices and seeking a greater public profile.
-Its original offices at 342 West Pender Street were abandoned first for 17 East Broadway then 1128 West Georgia Street, where the association maintained a 1,200-square-foot showroom of plumbing fixtures and other equipment.
+The B.C. organization enjoyed significant growth through the 1960s, expanding its offices and seeking a greater public profile.
+Its original offices at 342 West Pender Street were left first for 17 East Broadway then 1128 West Georgia Street, where the association maintained a 1,200-square-foot showroom of plumbing fixtures and other equipment.

 At the association’s current headquarters in Burnaby, Dana Taylor says the association continues to serve as a voice for its members.
 “We’ll always be a spokesman,” he says, noting that it makes sense to have a single organization represent the concerns of the eclectic mix of companies that hold membership.